t-elston/cued_flex_val/README.md

 # cued_flex_val
-python code to assess primate behavior in a context-dependent valuation task
+python and matlab code to assess primate behavior and neurophysiology in a context-dependent valuation task

-point of entry is FlexValMain_v01